startup-factory/actor-facebook-scraper/README.md

 * Major versions means a change in the output or input format, and change in behavior.
 * Minor versions means new features
-* Patch versions means bug fixes / optimizations
+* Patch versions means bug fixes / optimizations (changed to `README.md` aren't tagged)

 ## Upcoming